 Also, even though NuLeaf Naturals CBD oil is produced with the CO2-extraction method, and CO2-extraction generally isn't the most effective and efficient way to extract cannabinoids and terpenes especially…

-It contains comparable concentrations and the same cannabinoid-profile as solvent-based extracted CBD oils like Receptra Naturals for example.
+It contains comparable concentrations and the same cannabinoid-profile as an ethanol-extracted CBD oil like Receptra Naturals for example.

-NuLeaf Naturals shows that CO2 extraction can produce the same results, cannabinoid-wise, as solvent-based extraction.
+NuLeaf Naturals shows that CO2 extraction can produce the same results, cannabinoid-wise, as ethanol-extraction extraction.

 But for a CBD oil to be truly full-spectrum, it also needs to contain significant concentrations and a wide enough profile of terpenes.

 Terpene-Profile and Terpene-Content

 The two terpenes present in the highest concentrations inside NuLeaf Naturals CBD oil are: